 Having established this was the way forward I invested in a ‘rolls royce’ Pocket PC of its day, a Pocket Loox 720.
 This had a VGA screen, massive memory (for its time) and a fast processor.
 It also ran 2003se the latest OS from Microsoft.
 I also had a GPS route planner and lots of other software and still use this machine at home to manage my finances.
 An infrared keyboard also makes it useable as a word processor.

 A series of Microsoft based smartphones followed running a mixture of touch and non touch screen software, but none really impressed me as much.
 They really didn’t work well as phones.
 However due to work changing provider from Orange to O2 I became an iPhone user and am now fully in love with this as a phone.

 The future?
 It’s not desktop computing – that is for sure!
 I have an iPad now and it is becoming an integral part of my life.
-I am also becoming a real apple fan – a MacBook pro has replaced my PC at work and I am slowly converting everyone at home to Apple……..
+I am also becoming a real apple fan – a MacBook pro has replaced my PC at work and a MacBook Air is my weapon of choice at home – I am slowly converting everyone at home to Apple……..